BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### Cost of schooling

-Computing the indirect costs on the education system is calculated similarly to approach 1: the cost per student is multiplied by the increase in school attendance due to deworming.
-However, under approach 2 we assume that the additional burden on educational institutions is imposed for nine years at most.
+The indirect cost on the education system is calculated similarly to approach 1: the cost per student is multiplied by the increase in school attendance due to deworming.
+However, under approach 2 the additional cost of education is discounted because we assume that the additional burden on educational institutions is imposed for nine years at most.

 <details><summary>Equation</summary>
 We account for the cost of schooling since deworming medication increases school attendance and may put pressure on educational institutions.
 Schooling costs are given by the discounted sum of the additional cost of education per child as a result of deworming.